 log in as the root user is the simplest way. you can easily type root and enter your root password for login.

-Note: If you log in through SSH, you need your IP address or domain name. follow the below command:
+Note: If you log in through SSH, you need your IP address or domain name.
+To do this, run the command below:

 ssh root@server_domain_or_ip

-If you haven’t set up SSH keys for the root user, you can enter the root password when you asked for it.
+If you haven’t set up SSH keys for the root user, you can enter the root password when you ask for it.

 Use the su command

 We recommend that to not log in as root because it isn’t secure.
-You can use the “su” command which stands for (substitute user) to get root privileges. you will be asked for the root user password then you will be in a root shell session. type:
+You can use the “su” command which stands for (substitute user) to get root privileges.
+You will be asked for the root user password then you will be in a root shell session.
+To do this, you can run the following command:

 su